Best Business Owner's Policy

 Depending on the specifics of your profession, you may need additional liability coverage, such as liquor liability insurance if you offer beer or other alcoholic beverages.
 You can often add this and data breach insurance to your BOP, in case your customer information is exposed.

-You should also make sure your BOP includes business interruption insurance, as a restaurant could face a tremendous loss of income if damage from a storm or fire forces you to close.
+You should also make sure your BOP includes business interruption insurance, as a restaurant or bar could face a tremendous loss of income if you're forced to close.

 Healthcare

-Carriers who specialize in healthcare offer insurance options for your specific needs, which may be included in a BOP.
-For example, the Hartford offers coverage for:
+Carriers who specialize in healthcare offer insurance products for your specific needs, which you can add to a BOP.
+For example, The Hartford offers coverage for:

 Construction

-Construction companies and contractors can depend on several companies for a BOP, including the Hartford, Liberty Mutual, Acuity, Nationwide, and Hiscox.
+Construction companies and contractors can depend on several companies for a business owner's policy, including Acuity, The Hartford, Chubb, and Liberty Mutual.

 Working at different jobsites and transporting equipment and tools increases your risks, especially since a standard property policy only covers items at your business location.
 That's why it's important to choose a carrier with expertise in your profession.